Physics (Master of Science)

-Undertaking a master’s program is a big investment — both personally and financially.
-Creighton’s master’s program in physics can be completed in two years by full-time students.
+An advanced degree is a big investment of your time and money.
+Creighton makes sure every credit hour is worth it, preparing you for future academic and professional success.
+It may not take as long as you think—Creighton’s physics graduate program can be completed in two years by full-time students.
 Most classes can be scheduled to accommodate working students who wish to complete the program on a part-time basis.

 Fellowships can ease the financial burden of pursuing a graduate degree.
 Research and teaching fellowships are awarded to some students in Creighton’s master’s program in physics each year.
 Those selected receive a cash stipend and full remission of tuition during their fellowship.

-Best of all — there’s no extra work to complete for you to be considered for a fellowship.
+Entering consideration for a teaching or research fellowship is as easy as applying to Creighton.
 Once you submit your graduate school application, you’re automatically considered for a teaching or research fellowship.

 - Classical Mechanics